SpiNNakerManchester/spif/README.md

 This repository contains an FPGA design to interface event-based peripherals, such as event cameras or DVS, to a SpiNNaker system through a High-Speed Serial Link (HSSL).

-The repository contains two designs that target different FPGA platforms: the Xilinx ZCU102 development board (ZYNQ Ultrascale+) and the Trenz Electronic TE0715-04-15 board (ZYNQ 7000).
+The repository contains two designs that target different FPGA platforms:

-Both platforms connect to the SpiNNaker system using a SATA cable.
-The design implements the spiNNlink protocol used in SpiNNaker systems for board-to-board interconnect.
+- `spif_on_zu9eg` -- Xilinx ZCU102 development board (ZYNQ Ultrascale+)
+- `spif_on_7z015` -- Trenz Electronic TE0715-04-15 board (ZYNQ 7000).
+- `spif_common`   -- contains the modules that are used in both designs.

-The design is built on top of [spI/O](https://github.com/SpiNNakerManchester/spio), the library of FPGA designs and reusable modules for I/O and internal connectivity in SpiNNaker systems.
+The designs are built on top of [spI/O](https://github.com/SpiNNakerManchester/spio), the library of FPGA designs and reusable modules for I/O and internal connectivity in SpiNNaker systems.

+The designs were implemented and verified using `Xilinx Vivado version 2019.2`.

+Both platforms connect to the SpiNNaker system using a SATA cable and the spiNNlink protocol used in SpiNNaker systems for board-to-board interconnect.

 spiNNlink
 ---------